taoshen-amazon/ece5745-tut5-asic-tools/docs/index.md

 Note that Cadence Innovus has only done a very preliminary routing, primarily to help improve placement.
 You can use the Amobea workspace to help visualize how modules are mapped across the chip.
 Choose _Windows > Workspaces > Amoeba_ from the menu.
-You can also use the Design Browser to have more control over highlighting ports, nets, modules, and cells.
+However, we recommend using the design browser to help visualize how modules are mapped across the chip.
+Here are the steps:

-Choose _Windows > Workspaces > Design Browser + Physical_ from the menu.
+ - Choose _Windows > Workspaces > Design Browser + Physical_ from the menu
-Then hide all of the metal layers and just show the placed cells.
-Again you can do this by simply pressing the number keys to toggle the visibility of each metal layer.
-You can now browse the design hierarchy using the panel on the left, and when you select a port, net, module, or standard cell it will be highlighted in the physical view.
-If you right click on a module you can click _Highlight_ and then select a color to use for highlighting that module.
+ - Hide all of the metal layers by pressing the number keys
+ - Browse the design hierarchy using the panel on the left
+ - Right click on a module, click _Highlight_, select a color

 In this way you can view where various modules are located on the chip.
 The following screen capture illustrates the location of the five `MinMaxUnit` modules.

 ![](assets/fig/cadence-innovus-4.png)